- Muslim Hub

 Dates

-One of my favorite dates are the medjool, but you want to be careful where you source them from.
+Everyone loves medjool dates, but you want to be careful where you source them from.
 More than half of medjool dates on the market are from Israeli settlements, who even use misleading Arabic labels.
+You can scan brands at your grocery store with Boycat to be sure, or just find them on Muslim Hub!

-As we empty ourselves physically and spiritually during the fast, it is imperative to replenish with goodness — and what could inspire God-consciousness in us more than the Speech of Allah ﷻ.
+As we empty ourselves physically and spiritually during the fast, it is imperative to replenish ourselves with the Speech of Allah ﷻ.

-And while reciting the Qur’an is important, the most important thing is to understand the Qur’an.
+And while reciting the Qur’an is important, the most important thing is to understand and reflect on the Qur’an.

-The great Mauritanian scholar Shaykh Murabit al-Hajj was reported by his student Shaykh Hamza Yusuf to have said: “To memorize two lines is better than reading ‘two camel loads’.
+Shaykh Hamza Yusuf reported one his teachers, the Mauritanian scholar Shaykh Murabit al-Hajj to have said: “To memorize two lines is better than reading ‘two camel loads’.
 But to understand two lines, is better than to memorize two camel loads.”

-While it isn’t a tafsir, it gives you enough commentary to have a more holistic understanding of the verses you’re reading: its asbab an-nuzul (occasion of revelation & context), accompanying hadith, and clarifying statements from the ulema.
+While it isn’t a proper tafsir, it gives you sufficient commentary to have a more holistic understanding of the verses you’re reading: occasion of revelation, context, accompanying hadith, and clarifying statements from exegetes.

-If you’re looking for a straightforward Quran translation and want to focus on reading through as many chapters as possible rather than diving into detailed interpretations, check out our blog post:
+However, if you’re looking for a straightforward Quran translation without diving into detailed explanations, check out our post:

 Tafsir